aaronp18/NavidroFM/README.md

 ## Contributions
 If you want to add something or clean up code, feel free to open a PR on this repo.

+Right now I am looking for assistance in:

+   * Switching to Alpine (Kept encountering weird yt-dlp errors)

+   * A better way to scan the library after a download is done.

 ## Issues
 If you encounter an issue, you can open an issue here.
 Please provide logs from everything to help me better help you.